ThamarD/clean-poollogs/README.md

 - Second file is the cleaned poollogs.json

 So depending on when you run the script the "unvotedate" is more accurate or not (it is not based on blockchain info).

+### quick run
+Start the python script:
+Tip: It is a good practice to make a backup of your poollogs.json while you are trying something new!

+`python3 cleanpoollogs.py`

+or if you are using another config file for your "lisk-pool":

+`python3 cleanpoollogs.py -c config2.json`

 ## Using it
 You can run this script after you have done your pay-out (daily, weekly, or other interval)